Disclosing disability to an employer

 Explaining employment gaps due to disability

 If you have had time off to manage your condition, you might have gaps in your employment.
 Knowing how you will explain these can help.
-Keep it simple and only share the information you want.
+Only share the information you want.

 Having time off work to manage your condition is not a weakness.